 In January 2021, SH DDC acquired a number of online stores from Chongqing Mengwei Technology Co., Ltd. ("CQ MW"), Liao Xuefeng, Chongqing Changshou District Weibang Network Co., Ltd. and Chongqing Yizhichan Snack Food Electronic Commerce Service Department (the "Transferors").
-In July 2021, SH DDC and Chongqing Mengwei Technology Co., Ltd. set up a joint venture named Chongqing DayDayCook Ecommerce Co., Ltd. ("CQ DDC") which is established for operating newly set-up online stores, in which, SH DDC holds 51% equity interest.
+In July 2021, SH DDC and Chongqing Mengwei Technology Co., Ltd. set up a joint venture named Chongqing DayDayCook E-commerce Co., Ltd. ("CQ DDC") which is established for operating newly set-up online stores, in which, SH DDC holds 51% equity interest.
 CQ DDC was established for the purpose of engaging in online food retail business in China.
 However, due to certain limitations from the policies of third party online platforms, such eight online stores currently cannot be transferred to CQ DDC and the operation of the eight online stores are still delegated to the Transferors as nominal holders through relevant contractual agreements.
-For a description of these contractual arrangements, see "Corporate History and Structure - Contractual Arrangements Regarding Several Online Stores" below.
+These online stores are considered VIEs and SH DDC is the primary beneficiary.
+For a description of these contractual arrangements, see "Corporate History and Structure - Contractual Arrangements Regarding Several Online Stores - the Mengwei VIE" below.
 These contractual arrangements enable us to control those online stores and provide us the right to obtain substantially all of the economic benefits from such online stores.